On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Concluding Remarks

 \section{Concluding Remarks}

-We showed that in a quasi-linear economy, the equilibrium price is uniquely determined and it is locally stable.
+We have shown that in a quasi-linear economy, the equilibrium price is uniquely determined and is locally stable.
 Compared with similar results, a feature of this result is that there is no assumption imposed on the excess demand function.
-Moreover, we exhibited that in this economy, consumers' surplus can be defined, and coincides with the change of the sum of utilities.
+Moreover, we have exhibited that in this economy, consumers' surplus can be defined, and coincides with the change in the sum of utilities.

 There are a few future tasks.
 First, we assumed that $u$ is twice continuously differentiable and the Hessian matrix is negative definite.
 This is needed for assuring the differentiability of the demand function.
 However, it can be shown by using some approximation techniques that our results still hold for non-smooth demands.